sukanyasmeher/sfal-vsd/README.md

 ```
 write -f ddc -out lab8_circuit.ddc
 ```
-Open the Design Vision with command `design_vision` in the terminal.
+Open the Design Vision with the command `design_vision` in the terminal.
 Command to read the DDC of the design in Design Vision GUI
 ```
 read_ddc lab8_circuit.ddc